cesarbp/.emacs.d/docs/page/main-features.md

 # Main features

 ## Completion at point

 If LSP server supports completion, `lsp-mode` use symbols returned by the server to present the user when completion is triggered via `completion-at-point`.

-For better performance and results, use `company-capf` by installing [company-mode](https://company-mode.github.io/).
+For the traditional completion popup, install [company-mode](https://company-mode.github.io/).

 ![](../examples/completion.gif)